What Is REM Behavior Disorder Caused By?

 In some cases, REM sleep disorder may be curable, however, the current treatment of RBD is typically injury prevention, talk therapy, or medication.
 In certain situations, noninvasive or alternative therapies may be utilized, although this largely depends on the cause of the condition and its severity.
 Modifications to the sleep environment are the first-line treatment for RBD, which may include:

 – Moving furniture away from the bed

 – Adding soft padding to corners of furniture

 – Removing weapons and sharp objects from the bedroom

 These methods of injury prevention are not a treatment, but a safety measure to protect physical trauma from occurring.
 This is typically performed alongside other treatments, which will be discussed with the RBD specialist.

 If you or someone you love is living with REM behavior disorder, the dedicated team at Koala® Centers For Sleep & TMJ Disorders can help you get a good night’s rest.
 Call us today to book an appointment and learn more so you get the guidance you may need.
-We serve patients from all across the United States and have clinics in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We serve patients from all across the United States and have clinics in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
 We look forward to serving you!